 Shares in Xinyuan Real Estate Co., Ltd. (NYSE: XIN) soared 8% to $2.26 per share on Friday.
 The company said its total revenue increased 13% to $2.5 billion from $2.2 billion in 2018.
 Its net income hit $1.20 per American depositary share in 2019, up from $1.14 per share in 2018.
 Xinyuan also declared a cash dividend for the fourth quarter of 10 cents per ADS on Friday.

 Shares in China HGS Real Estate Inc. (Nasdaq: HGSH) jumped nearly 16% to 40 cents per share on Friday.
 The Hanzhong-based company engages in the construction and sale of residential apartments, parking lots, and commercial properties in China.

 The stock price of DouYu International Holdings Ltd. (Nasdaq: DOYU) jumped 9% to $7.16 per share.
 The platform, headquartered in Wuhan, focuses on interactive games and entertainment live streaming in China.

 Guangzhou-based JOYY Inc. (Nasdaq: YY), another live streaming player, gained4% to $56.76 per share on Friday.
 The company covers online games, console games, mobile games, entertainment, sports.

-UP Fintech Holding Ltd. (Nasdaq: TIGR) announced its official entry into the wealth management business today.
-Shares in the company stayed almost unchanged, however, closing at $2.58 per share.
+UP Fintech Holding Ltd. (Nasdaq: TIGR) announced Friday its official entry into the wealth management business.
+Shares in the company stay almost unchanged on Friday, closing at $2.58 per share.
 The company has launched an online platform Fund Mall to provide a one-stop-shop for investing in global mutual funds.

 Hong Kong-based digitized brokerage platform Futu Holdings Ltd. (Nasdaq: FUTU) gained 4% on Friday to $10.54 per share.